best-practice-and-impact/ons-spark/_sources/spark-overview/creating-dataframes.md

 Most Spark DataFrames are created by reading in data from another source, often a parquet file or Hive table, or a CSV file.
 It is also possible to manually create DataFrames without reading in from another source.

-One of the most common cases for manually creating DataFrames is for creating input data and expected output data while writing unit tests.
+One of the most common cases for manually creating DataFrames is for creating input data and expected output data while writing unit tests; examples are in the [Unit Testing for PySpark](../testing-debugging/unit-testing-pyspark) and [sparklyr](../testing-debugging/unit-testing-sparklyr) articles.

 Remember that Spark DataFrames are processed on the Spark cluster, regardless of if they were read in from another source or created manually.

 ### Simple one column DataFrames

-`spark.range()`/`sdf_seq()` are functions which create a simple DataFrame with one column, `id`, with the specified number of rows.
+[`spark.range()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.range.html)/[`sdf_seq()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_seq.html) are functions which create a simple DataFrame with one column, `id`, with the specified number of rows.
 This can be useful as a starting point for creating synthetic or test data, or for generating a DataFrame containing random numbers.

 <details>
     <summary><b>PySpark Explanation</b></summary>